Technical Report : ContikiMAC vs X-MAC performance analysis

-In case of a lack of acknowledgement, \implem{ContikiMAC} will refer to its phaselock mechanism to try to schedule the retransmission at a time close to the destination's wake-up.
-Compared to \textbf{X-MAC}, which is also impacted by a high lack of acknowledgement, this way to reschedule failed transmission is less random.
-If the lack of acknowledgement is due to an undetected collision, a node under \implem{ContikiMAC} is more likely to reschedule the transmission at the same time that the node responsible for the colliding transmission.
+Why does CSMA drops more frames when used with \implem{ContikiMAC}?
+Because after a lack of ACK, \implem{ContikiMAC} will be mandated by CSMA to perform a retransmission.
+Thanks to its phaselock mechanism, \implem{ContikiMAC} will then re-schedule a transmission at the receiver's next wake-up.
+The lack of acknowledgement can be due to an undetected collision.
+A node under \implem{ContikiMAC} is more likely to reschedule the transmission at the same time that the node responsible for the colliding transmission.
 This leads to successive failures in row, until CSMA drops eventually one of the colliding transmissions and explain why in this configuration \implem{X-MAC} achieves a slightly higher PDR than \implem{ContikiMAC}.

-Although the phaselock mechanism reduces the number of retransmissions for \implem{X-MAC-P}, \implem{X-MAC-CP} and \implem{ContikiMAC}, it does not allow them to achieve a PDR as high as \implem{X-MAC-C}.
-The reason is there are still a significant number of collisions that cannot be avoided by performing a CCA.
-Indeed, the phaselock mechanism tends to synchronize nodes that want to transmit to the same receiver.
+\emph{Although the phaselock mechanism reduces the number of retransmissions for \implem{X-MAC-P}, \implem{X-MAC-CP} and \implem{ContikiMAC}, compared to \implem{X-MAC} and \implem{X-MAC-C}, it can sometimes negatively impact the PDR by synchronizing multiple transmitters.} Consider for example the case of two transmitters that target the same receiver.
+This scenario is quite likely in our star topology where first hop transmission always target the central node.
 As these nodes wake-up at almost the same time, they both sense the channel as idle and start their transmission.
 In this setup (star topologies), a first hop transmission always targets the central node, which makes this event quite likely.
 Moreover, the probability that two nodes wake-up at almost the same time increases with the phaselock accuracy.
 This explains why \implem{X-MAC-CP} performs better than \implem{ContikiMAC} in terms of PDR since the phaselock offset is smaller with the latter.
 This can also be confirmed by Table~\ref{tab:breakdown} where the fraction of retransmissions due to a lack of ACK was almost 47\% with \implem{ContikiMAC} while it was only 18\% with \implem{X-MAC-CP}.